 - Extracurricular activities on behalf of LGBT issues

-Students at any level (undergraduate, master's, doctoral) are eligible to apply for the award.
+Students at any level (undergraduate, master's, doctoral) who will be returning in the following academic year are eligible to apply for the award.

 - Written statement: 1-2 pages detailing qualifications based on the above criteria